-Sharing bookmarks: A simple way in which a user can share her bookmarks is by emailing the URL of the web page containing her favorite bookmarks to the people she share bookmarks with (this URL has would like to her the format http://del.icio.us/<uname>).
+Sharing bookmarks: A simple way in which a user can share her bookmarks is by emailing the URL of the web page containing her favorite bookmarks to the people she would like share her bookmarks with (this URL has the format to http://del.icio.us/<uname>).
 A member can share a bookmark with a specific other member by tagging the bookmark with the "for: uname" tag; this bookmark will appear in the "links for you" page of the other member.